EightShapes/esds-build/README.md

 ````

 # Project structure
-The flat directory structure of each project makes it easy to understand where to put various types of code.
+The flat directory structure created by the scaffold generator provides a location for various types of code.
 The directory structure is as follows:
 * components
 * data
 * dist